NationalAssociationOfRealtors/reso-api-oauth2-server/README.md

 reso-api-oauth2-server
 =======

-The RESO API OAuth2 Server provides authentication services for a RESO API Server.
+The RESO API OAuth2 Server provides authentication and authorization services for a RESO API Server.
+The server features separate Admin and External interfaces so that firewalls can keep the services separate.
+Authentication is targeted at end user credentials.
+Authroization is targeted at giving others the right to use your credential.

 ### Operation